Guest contributor Rogelio Rodríguez shares his thoughts on Star Wars and the “conclusion” of the saga, The Rise of Skywalker.

 We could talk about all the things that could’ve been better about that first glorious motion picture.

 The very first scene, in which a bunch of extras try to fend off Vader’s impressive entrance, feels almost like a joke.
-The performances are mediocre at best, specially when they pretend to be wounded (t seems as if they’re laughing nervously).
+The performances are mediocre at best, especially when they pretend to be wounded (t seems as if they’re laughing nervously).
 Of course, that’s not the fault of the “actors,” just bad directing.

 Etc., etc., etc.